 Taxis are affordable and direct for spots outside walking distance, like hilltop monasteries.

-Renting a car in Dubrovnik or Mostar gives you complete independence for outings to Montenegro or Croatia.
+Renting a car in Dubrovnik or Mostar gives you complete independence for excursions to Montenegro or Croatia.

-The regional bus network is mainly for locals, connecting the city center to residential areas.
+The regional bus network is mainly for residents, connecting the city center to residential areas.

-Trebinje is best explored on foot within the boundaries of central areas.
+Trebinje is best explored on foot within its central areas.
 For wider exploration, taxis and rental cars (from nearby cities) are your main tools.

 Always stay informed about border crossing rules and road conditions if driving.